vesk4000/bm/_posts/2017-03-13-hashflare-cloud-mining-review.md

 <h2 id="history">HashFlare History</h2>

 <p>On 23rd of April 2015, <a href="/arguments-in-new-york-court-with-a-french-bitcoiner/">HashFlare has been propelled authoritatively</a> by HashCoins and that is a direct result of those underlying offer amid end of 2014 on facilitated mining contract.
-Both altcoins and Bitcoin has been offered by HashFlare for cloud mining administration.
+Both altcoins and Bitcoin has been offered by <a href="http://geni.us/hashflare">HashFlare for cloud mining services</a>.
 Non-stock variant of Apollo digger has been utilized for Bitcoin mining with SHA-256. </p>

 {% include page-toc.html %}